Writer | Researcher | Consultant

 Academic Research

 In November 2023, Marisa’s research included determining how intersectionality, misogynoir, and anti-Blackness contribute to the delegitimization of Black women activists.
 Specifically, looking at how these frameworks influence culture via film and TV and how that impacts Black women and femme activists’ representation in the press.
-Her article “The Soil That Nourishes Our Growth: Effects of Delegitimization on Black Women Activists” will be published in the Journal of Sustainability Education in January 2025.
+Her article The Soil That Nourishes Our Growth: Effects of Delegitimization on Black Women Activists was published in the Journal of Sustainability Education’s special Community Engaged Critical Research issue in December 2024.